One-year fixed rate personal loans

 Am I eligible for a loan?

-Eligibility criteria differs between lenders.
+Eligibility criteria differ between lenders.
 Generally, you need to be over the age of 18, have a good credit history and be an Australian citizen or permanent Australian resident.
 If you are a temporary Australian resident, you still might have personal loan options available to you.

 What loan amounts are available?